 What caused the plane crash?
-Not DEI!
+Union busting, not DEI!

 Still, it’s almost impossible not to be outraged.

 A case in point is the Jan.
-29 plane crash near the Baltimore-Washington International Airport (BWI).
+29 plane crash near the Reagan Washington National Airport (DCA).
 With absolutely zero evidence, Trump immediately blamed diversity, equity and inclusion programs, allegedly instituted by former President Joe Biden, for allowing less qualified air traffic controllers to be hired.

 He specifically called out the Federal Aviation Administration for “actively recruiting workers who suffer severe intellectual disabilities, psychiatric problems and other mental and physical conditions under a diversity and inclusion hiring initiative.”
 (Associated Press, Jan.
 31)